microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 ### Role and aria props

-ARIA [roles](https://www.w3.org/TR/wai-aria-1.1/#usage_intro) and [attributes](https://www.w3.org/TR/wai-aria-1.1/#introstates) provide information for screen readers to allow the users to navigate in the page/application.
+ARIA [roles][3] and [attributes][4] provide necessary semantics for assistive technologies that allow persons with disabilities to navigate in the page/application.

-In addition to behaviors, ARIA [landmarks](https://www.w3.org/TR/wai-aria-1.1/#landmark_roles) and [naming props](https://www.w3.org/TR/wai-aria-1.1/#namecalculation) need to be added to the components/elements to form the page structure and provide textual information.
+In addition to behaviors, ARIA [landmarks][5] and [naming props][6] need to be added to the components/elements to form the page structure and provide textual information.

 For example, to make an icon-only Button accessible, `aria-label` prop needs to be used:
 ```html